3box/ceramic-stats/stats_agent/tools/README.md

 # Rough notes how to determine ceramic version on nodes

+(from 2022 - may or may not still apply)

 ### download a copy of the stats agent leveldb

 ssh to the bastion host, and mount the volume